 Currying, or spicing, meats, fish, and vegetables has a long history in cooking.
 There is archaeological evidence found in the Indus Valley of pounded spice blends to flavor foods dating from 2600 bce.
-Today, curries made with coconut milk are popular along the coastal regions of India and into Asia and Southeast Asia, especially Cambodia, Vietnam, Laos, and Thailand (see the shrimp curry post of February 13, 2012 for another take on coconut milk curries).
+Today, curries made with coconut milk are popular along the coastal regions of India and into Asia and Southeast Asia, especially Cambodia, Vietnam, Laos, Malaysia, and Thailand (see for a shrimp rendition of coconut milk curry).

 A joy of farmers’ market shopping is coming upon unexpected produce and being inspired by its unfamiliar beauty.
 Such was the case when I found a basket of young cauliflowers and another beside it brimming with spring nettles.
 A coconut milk curry seemed the perfect way to combine them.
 The nettles lend an extra green caste to the sauce, already a vibrant chartreuse from green chili peppers and curry powder.
 If you don’t find nettles, young spinach, preferably with roots, can substitute.